acend/go-basics-training-examples/robot/README.md

 # Robot Exercise

 Imagine we have a robot which moves around on a coordinate system.
-The robot starts at the postion `0,0`.
+The robot starts at the position `0,0`.

 For the robot we have a list of instructions in the following form: